Patoliyadrashti/Patoliyadrashti/README.md

 </p>

+---

 <p align="center">

 ### 💙 Thanks for visiting my profile!

 *"Code is like humor.
 When you have to explain it, it's bad."* — Cory House

-⭐ If you like my projects, consider giving them a star!
+⭐ If you like my projects, consider giving them a ⭐

 </p>